cloud-cli/px/README.md

 - `cors`: handle CORS request on proxy level.
 See notes below!
 - `redirect`: if request comes as http, redirect to https
 - `redirectUrl`: if provided, issues a `Location` header and terminates with status 302 instead of proxying a request
+- `headers`: comma separated headers to set in the outbound connection, e.g. authorisation headers
+- `authorization`: matches incoming request headers against this value.
+If strings match, requests can continue.

 **Remove a proxy**